-Make the most of feedback
+Make the Most of Feedback

 You can request detailed feedback from the employer or the recruiter following your interview.
 Even if you are not going to apply for similar jobs, this feedback is vitally important.
 It might help you to address certain details in your CV, or to prepare more effectively for your next interview.
 Try not to get offended and see this feedback as a constructive learning tool.